-The new spindle nose is convenient when you are working on materials that are close to the headstock.
+The new spindle nose is convenient when working on materials that are close to the headstock.
 The new control box that the lathe comes with is movable.
 It has the On/Off switch, direction, and speed features.
 Unlike the old model lathes with one switch button, the 3520c model has a two switch button.
 That old switch could be hard to operate at times.
 The control box is magnetic at the back, and it has a thin layer of soft foam.
 That is protective of the lathe.

 - Adjustable height